 Women’s March on San Fransisco

-The magnitude of 100,000 people is unreal, and practically indescribable, especially to look into the crowd and see it full of beautiful women’s faces — mothers, daughters, middle school girls and decades-long activists.
-It’s difficult to describe because of how intertwined the experience of a protest is with personal emotion.
+The magnitude of 100,000 people is unreal, especially to look into the crowd and see it full of beautiful women’s faces — mothers, daughters, middle school girls and decades-long activists.
+The experience of a protest is so intertwined with personal emotion.
 Covering this moment in history was moving, and I couldn’t help but feel connected to everyone there.
-I wish this was something my mom, who is back home in Fresno and voted for the first time in her life this election, could have felt the power from as well. -Allison Hollender, author
+I wish this was something my mom, who is back home in Fresno and voted for the first time in her life this election, could have felt the power from as well. -Allison Hollender

 A sea of colorful umbrellas bobbed up and down, shielding the crowd in the San Francisco Women’s March from the rain as 100,000 people danced and chanted before marching about two miles down Market Street.
 These people, mostly women, were celebrating despite the current political unrest.
 They came to resist and stand against a Donald Trump presidency.